 Subsequently, the tribe of Judah split for good from the other eleven tribes.
-The tribe of Judah became the Kingdom of Judah or the Southern Kingdom, while the other eleven tribes became the Kingdom of Israel or the Northern Kingdom.
+It became the Kingdom of Judah or the Southern Kingdom, while the other eleven tribes became the Kingdom of Israel or the Northern Kingdom.
 They remained distinct entities until their demise.
-Israel’s fate was sealed in 721 BC and Judah’s in AD 70.
+Israel’s fate was sealed around 721 BC and Judah’s in AD 70.

 ISRAEL & JUDAH

 Ten of the tribes gathered under Israel and settled mainly the Samaria region, with Samaria City as the Kingdom’s capital.
 However, some of the tribes established themselves peripherally around Samaria – in Galilee (Naphtali and Asher) and on the eastern side of the Jordan river (Reuben, Gad, and half the tribe of Manasseh).

 Judah settled what would become known as Judah or Judea, with Jerusalem as its capital city.
 The tribe of the Levites had no inheritance and lived in different towns in the Kingdom of Israel as commanded by God.

 “Command the sons of Israel that they give to the Levites from the inheritance of their possession cities to live in; and you shall give to the Levites pasture lands around the cities.”
 Numbers 35:2

 That is until around 915 BC when Jeroboam, King of Israel, kicked out the Levites who went to live in Judah.

 “For the Levites left their suburbs and their possession, and came to Judah and Jerusalem: for Jeroboam and his sons had cast them off from executing the priest’s office unto the LORD.”
 2 Chronicles 11:14